aavegotchi/aavegotchi-wiki/posts/en/traits.md

 description: 'Everything you need to know about Aavegotchi traits!'
 contributors: ["cinnabarhorse", "wagyuchicken"]
 ---
 Aavegotchis are born with traits.
-Just like how your traits define who your are as a person, an Aavegotchi's traits are important in determining their livelihood as a ghost too!
+Just like how your traits define who you are as a person, an Aavegotchi's traits are important in determining their livelihood as a ghost too!
 These multiple traits that they possess influence their [Trait Base Rarity](/rarity-farming#base-rarity-score), their performance in mini-games, and the [wearables](/wearables) that they're qualified to fashion.
 Aavegotchis summoned from [portals](/portals) are born with a combination of randomly-generated traits.
 However, the Aavegotchi’s traits can change with <a href=#level>level</a>, equipped wearables and consumables used.

 <div class="contentsBox">